Residential Customer FAQ

 Please remember that your bill is due when it is received.
 Your monthly bills are based upon past usage, therefore bills are due when rendered.
 Payments not received within 24 days of the bill date will be assessed a late penalty of 10% of the unpaid bill.

-Our goal is to have all requests for service restoration completed by 10 pm, however based on the number of restorations, timing of requests and field emergencies; we cannot guarantee a restoration time.
+Our goal is to have all requests for service restoration completed by 10:00 p.m.; however based on the number of restorations, timing of requests and field emergencies, we cannot guarantee a restoration time.

-To establish new water and sewer service, you may call 703-335-7950 during normal business hours or appear in person to our business office at #4 County Complex Court in Woodbridge.
-You may also visit our website at http://www.pwcsa.org/.
+To establish new water and sewer service, you may call Customer Service at (703) 335-7950 during normal business hours, Monday through Friday 8:00 a.m. to 5:00 p.m. or visit our website at www.pwcsa.org.
+You may also establish service in person at our business office located at 4 County Complex Court in Woodbridge.

-- No deposit is required; however a nonrefundable $25.00 application fee will appear on your first bill.
+- A non-refundable $25.00 Application Fee will appear on your first bill.

 - Please check to make sure all indoor faucets and fixtures are turned off before service is connected.

-If you are moving outside of our service area, please call or email your request with a minimum of 5 days notice prior to your move to arrange to have service discontinued and to have a final bill prepared for your current address.
+If you are moving outside of our service area, please call or email your request with a minimum of 1-2 days notice prior to your move to arrange to have service discontinued and to have a final bill sent to you at your forwarding address.

 Customers may be eligible for a courtesy adjustment on their account.
 It is very important to repair leaks as quickly as possible.
 Unrepaired leaks may significantly increase your water bill and can cause property damage.
-Additional information regarding adjustments for leaks is available in our Customer Service Handbook, which is available on-line at http://www.pwcsa.org/ or at our Headquarters office.
+Additional information about adjustments for leaks is available in the Service Authority’s online Customer Service Handbook.

 There are multiple options for making a bill payment.
 Click here to find out more.